Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

-    - [Main LUMI software stack GitHub repository](https://github.com/Lumi-supercomputer/LUMI-SoftwareStack) contains the full EasyBuild setup for LUMI, including the EasyBuild recipes that we use for the central software stack and many others that we fully support and consider of good quality.
+    - [Main LUMI software stack GitHub repository](https://github.com/Lumi-supercomputer/LUMI-SoftwareStack) contains the full EasyBuild setup for LUMI, including the EasyBuild recipes that we use for the central software stack and many others that we fully support and considered of good quality.
 The clone on the system is automatically searched by the `EasyBuild-user` module.
     - [LUMI contributed EasyBuild recipes GitHub repository](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib) contains contributed EasyBuild recipes and other recipes developed by LUST